Ashok-Prajapati2/python-code/README.md

     Debugging Techniques:
         Tips and techniques for debugging and finding and fixing issues in your code.

-This section provides a solid foundation in Python programming for beginners.
+This section provides a solid foundation in Python programming .
 Each topic introduces essential concepts and techniques to help you build your Python skills.